pgniewko/elasticshells/README.md

 GETTING THE CODE
 ==================================================
+* To get the code:
 ```
 git clone git@bitbucket.org:pawelgniewek/biofilm.git
 ```

-To obtain the most recent version of the code:
+* To obtain the most recent version of the code:
 ```
 git pull origin master
 ```